- WHERE TO STAY

 Southampton port is around 80 miles from central London.
 The terminals are strung along the waterfront several miles apart, and are a short distance from the city centre.

 Southampton cruise customers are offered a range of transport options to reach the terminals.
-Our London to Southampton transfer section explains how to transfer from London and it's airports to the Southampton cruise terminals.
+Our London to Southampton transfer section explains how to transfer from London and its airports to the Southampton cruise terminals.

-From west to east the four Southampton cruise terminals are the Mayflower, City, Ocean and Queen Elizabeth terminals.
+From west to east the five Southampton cruise terminals are the Mayflower, Horizon, City, Ocean and Queen Elizabeth terminals.
 There are several dock gates acting as gateways to the different cruise terminals.
 On the approaches to Southampton port, electronic signs state the name of each ship docked at each cruise terminal.

 If a a ship is not berthed at a cruise terminal then the terminal is closed and you cannot enter.